 - Transfer cookies to a cooling rack.

-- Stir together the icing sugar, vanilla and eggnog.
+- Stir together the confectioners sugar, vanilla and eggnog.
 I like a thicker consistency so it is spreadable, but not super runny.
 I wanted to be able to pipe it onto the cookies, and have it spread slightly, but not run over the edges.
 I recommend adding the eggnog in several installments until you get your desired consistency.
 To pipe the icing, I used a zip-lock bag and snipped one corner off and it worked like a dream and there was no messy clean-up!
 Hurray!!

 Nutritional calculation was provided by WP Recipe Maker and is an estimation only.
 For special diets or medical issues please use your preferred calculator